 This document gives an overview of the JDK directories and the files they contain.
 This page may also be used as a reference for the file structure of the JRE.
 To see the file structure of the Runtime Environment, just look at the description of the contents of the JDK's jre directory on this page.
 The file structure of the JRE is identical to that of the JDK's jre directory.

-This section describes the files and directories that are required to develop apps for the Java 2 Platform.
-(The directories that are not required include demos, source code, and C header files.
+This section describes the files and directories that are required to develop apps for the Java platform.
+(The directories that are not required include demos, Java source code, and C header files.
 They are discussed in the following section, Additional Files and Directories.)
 The following chart shows the most important directories: